 The government takes these cases seriously, and they have gone so far as to initiate a task force solely to crack down on suspected fraudsters.
 They’ve already prosecuted thousands and seized billions in stolen funds in just a few years.
 Without legal help from a Pittsburgh fraud attorney, you could face federal charges for defrauding the government.
 Call Worgul, Sarna & Ness Criminal Defense Attorneys, LLC today at (412) 281-2146.

 How a PPP Fraud Lawyer Can Help You

 Our PPP loan fraud attorneys have defended clients in court for a decade.
-We believe that attorneys and their clients should work together to ensure the best possible outcome.
+We believe that experienced criminal defense attorneys and their clients should work together to ensure the best possible outcome.

 That means we’ll never try to convince you to settle if you want to go to trial.
 We’re comfortable in the courtroom and have the experience needed to get the job done.